Looking after your pets during lockdown

 Plenty of treats will encourage them to come back in and make the wipe-downs a bit more bearable.
 Keep a litter tray out too in case they need to go to the loo at night.

 “We're advising cat owners not to worry and to take sensible precautions, as we would advise at any time, such as washing your hands before and after stroking your cat, as advised by Defra, and avoid being kissed, licked or sharing food with them.”

 How can I walk my dog safely during lockdown?

 It’s essential to take your dog out for exercise.
-The government advises combining dog walking with your daily exercise.

 While you’re out, you should always keep to the social distancing guidelines and remain two metres apart from other people.

 There are going to be times during the day where your local park could have more people in it.